Quaker Springs – I.W. Meader & Co.

 The Stone and Stewart Atlas of 1866 shows Quaker Springs with four marked mineral water springs, all located within approximately 200 yards of each other.
 One or more of the springs were used as the source of mineral water for bottling purposes.
 All four had different and unique qualities.
 The springs contained various degrees of lime, magnesium, and iron, with carbonic gas and salts of sodas.
 One of the springs was noted as containing an abundance of sulfur.

 In 1708, the property where the springs are located was presented to Peter Schuyler and thirteen others.
 Each of the parties was to pay 13 bushels of wheat yearly as payment or taxes.
 Many years later, the first recorded sale of the property, including the springs, is that of Sam Esmond and his wife Amandy, to Albert Crook of New York City on June 6, 1862.
 Crook would set out to name, tap and bottle his Paradise Spring water with his own embossed bottles.
-Read: Albert Crook – Paradise Spring.
+See our museum example of Albert Crook – Paradise Spring.

-Not terribly successful, in 1867, he sold his endeavor to Isaac W. Meader who would run the well until the mid to late 1870s.
+Crook was not very successful and in 1867, he sold his business to Isaac W. Meader who would run the well until the mid to late 1870s.
 The Meader and Crook families remained very close, in fact, Isaac Meader and his wife even named a son after Albert Crook.

 Isaac Wilde Meader was born in Quaker Springs on December 21, 1841, and was educated in common schools.
 His great-grandfather, Robert Meader, accompanied by his two brothers, from sound Welsh stock, came to America just prior to the Revolutionary War and settled in Nantucket, Rhode Island.